gana1984/ietools/README.md

 Utils has utility functions to find an effective interest rate and to provide cash flows adjusted to a Least Common Multiple (LCM) time horizon.

 If you use any of these tools, please cite this repository.

+Other modules in the making:
+1. Inventory Management
+2. Aggregate Planning
+3. Forecasting
+4. Flow Systems Analysis

+Well-known packages like scipy, pandas, numpy, sklearn, pulp, etc. were used and will be used in developing the modules in this package.